-Parkinson’s Foundation Center of Excellence status is the most respected and sought after designation in the field of Movement Disorders, with each center required to meet rigorous clinical, research, professional education and patient service criteria.
-Once focused on establishing exemplar standards of care, today the Centers of Excellence network is working to deliver this standard to every person with Parkinson’s.
+The Parkinson's Foundation Center of Excellence status is the most respected and sought-after designation in the movement disorders field, with each center required to meet rigorous clinical, research, professional education and patient care criteria.

 Centers of Excellence: